Here is Expatica’s short introduction to the political system of the United Kingdom, and some notable UK political parties of influence.

 Are the islands called the United Kingdom or just Britain?
 And what about England, Scotland, Wales and Northern Ireland – are they separate countries?

-These questions are often asked by bemused internationals, and, depending on whom you ask, you will most likely get a different answer.
-The ‘countries’ of England, Scotland, Wales and Northern Ireland have distinct cultures and proud independent histories that identify them.
+These questions are often asked by bemused internationals, and, depending on who you ask, you will most likely get a different answer.
+The ‘countries’ of England, Scotland, Wales and Northern Ireland have distinct cultures and proud independent histories.
 Acts of Union passed centuries ago brought these countries into one political union.

 This union is what is formally known as the United Kingdom of Great Britain and Northern Ireland – which is often considered a bit of a mouthful.
 The historical significance of the Union is important because it underpins some of the political dynamics of the country and possibly contributes as to why it has become so multi-cultural.

 Norman Tebbit, once Member of Parliament, voiced a controversial opinion in 1990 that suggested that a person’s origins were indicated by which national sports team they supported.